exebook/lobj/README.md

 ### Usage

-To open the db, create a directory somewhere and pass it a s first parameter to `open()`
+To open the db, create a directory somewhere and pass it as a first parameter to `open()`

 ```js
 //example.js